bryanyang0528/ksql-python/README.rst

 -  Example Response

-:True:
+:If create table/stream succeed:
-  If create table/stream succeed.
+  True

-:False:
+:If failed:
-  If failed.
+  CreatError(respose_from_ksql_server).